15-nodal quartic surfaces.I: quintic del Pezzo surfaces and congruences of lines in $\bbP^3$: Congruences of degree and class

 \begin{itemize} \item[(12)] \it{Suppose $h(x)+h(x') > n$, then the points $x,x'$ are conjugate and the ray joining the two points has multiplicity $h(x)+h(x')-n$.} \end{itemize}

-The \emph{conjugacy graph} of $S$ is a graph whose vertices are singular points of $\Foc(S)$ and two vertices $x,x'$ are joined by a $(h(x)+h(x')-n)$-multiple edge.
-We also mark a vertex $x$ with the integer equal to $h(x)$ and mark the edge.
+The \emph{conjugacy graph} of $S$ is a graph whose vertices are singular points of $\Foc(S)$ and two conjugate vertices $x,x'$ are joined by an edge.
+We also mark a vertex $x$ with the integer equal to $h(x)$ (if its larger than $1$) and mark the edge with $(h(x)+h(x')-n$ if $h(x)+h(x')-n> 1$.

-\begin{itemize} \item[(13)] \it{Let $L(x)$ be the curves on $S$ parameterizing rays passing through a singular point $x$ of $\Foc(C)$.
-Then the conjugacy graph of $S$ is the dual graph of the curves $L(x)$ on $S$. } \end{itemize}
+\begin{itemize} \item[(13)] \it{Let $\tilde{C}(x)$ be the pre-image in $S'$ of the curve $C(x)$ on $S$, where $x$ is a singular point of $\Foc(S)$.
+Then $\tilde{C}(x)$ is everywhere tangent to the branch curve $B$ and has degree $h(x)$ in the anti-canonical embedding of $S'$.
+The conjugacy graph of $S$ is the dual intersection graph of the curves $\tilde{C}(x)$ on $S'$. } \end{itemize}